abbott/hardn/README.md

 ## 📦 Installation

-You can easily install the latest release of Hardn using our installation script.
+You can easily install the latest release of `hardn` using our installation script.
 The script automatically detects your host operating system and architecture, downloads the correct binary, and installs it to `/usr/local/bin`.

 ### Prerequisites